Jon Lester: St. Louis Cardinals (2021)

 On July 30, 2021, Lester was traded to the St. Louis Cardinals in exchange for Lane Thomas.
 He earned his 200th career victory on September 20, 2021, against the Milwaukee Brewers, making him one of only three active pitchers (at that time) to achieve that mark.
 Lester made 12 appearances for St. Louis, going 4–1 with a 4.36 ERA and 40 strikeouts.
 Lester became a free agent following the season.

 On January 12, 2022, Lester announced his retirement.
-At the time of his retirement, he was the last active player from the 2007 Boston Red Sox's World Series-winning roster.
+At the time of his retirement, he was the last active player from the 2007 Boston Red Sox World Series-winning roster.

 The yips

 Lester has had well-documented problems throwing the ball to first base, normally a routine task for a professional pitcher.
 This is a phenomenon known as the yips.
-In 2015, it was noted that Lester had not attempted a pickoff for more than one year, before creating wild throws in his latest attempts.
+In 2015, it was noted that Lester had not attempted a pickoff for more than one year, before making wild throws in his latest attempts.
 In 2018, it was reported that Lester tried to get around his problems by bouncing his throws to first base.